 (1) Learning by doing was one of the central tenets of Confucius’s teachings.
 Throughout the Analects, we find him emphasizing to his students and followers the critical importance of applying theoretical knowledge gained through the study of the classics to the practical situations and problems they encountered in their daily lives.

 (2) Confucius was just as critical of himself as others, if not more so.
-See Book 7, Chapter 3 for another example of his awareness of his own weaknesses and frailties.
+See 7.3 for another example of his awareness of his own weaknesses and frailties.

 I took this image at the Temple of Confucius in Changhua, Taiwan.